chansen1395/week3-project/README.md

 - Code: lilBeepy(-1) or lilBeepy(0);
 - Expected Output: "Doesn't work with 0 or negative numbers ...yet."

-### Test: "It will return 'Won't you be my neighbor?' if input is 3."
+### Test: "It will return 'Won't you be my neighbor,' + name + '?' if input is 3."
-- Code: lilBeepy(3);
+- Code: lilBeepy(3, "bob");
-- Expected Output: "Won't you be my neighbor?"
+- Expected Output: "Won't you be my neighbor, bob?"

 ### Test: "It will return 'boop' if input is 2."
 - Code: lilBeepy(2);